(928) 362-1220

 Should I include someone in my evaluation?

-You are encouraged to include a friend, family member, colleague, or another individual who is familiar with your day-to-day functioning.
+Although usually not required, you are encouraged to include a friend, family member, colleague, or another individual who is familiar with your history and day-to-day functioning.
 They will participate in our interview but you will be unaccompanied during testing sessions.

 May I take breaks?